jhpyle/docassemble/_docs/installation.md

 {% highlight yaml %}
 destination d_net { tcp("log.example.local" port(514) log_fifo_size(1000)); };
 {% endhighlight %}

-# Cleaning up

-For security reasons, you should undo the `chsh` command you issued at the beginning of the process:

-{% highlight bash %}
-sudo chsh -s /usr/sbin/nologin www-data
-{% endhighlight %}

 # Connecting to other external services